sjhalayka/cornell_box_textured/README.md

 Cornell box done in glTF format, with caustics.

-Large-format screenshots (may require a TDR time extension, if your framerate dips below 1 FPS, like on my 3060):
+Large-format screenshots may require a TDR time extension, if your framerate dips below 1 FPS, like on my 3060:

 KeyPath : HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\GraphicsDrivers<br>
 KeyValue : TdrDelay<br>